postlund/pyatv/docs/documentation/protocols.md

 ## AirPlay

-This section deals with "video part" of AirPlay.
+This section deals with the "video part" of AirPlay.
 TBD

 ### Commands